revaturelabs/interviewquestions/Java/Maven/Project Object Model.md

  <blockquote>

--It is a special version of a Maven package that refers to the latest production branch code.
+- It is a special version of a Maven package that refers to the latest production branch code.
 It is a development version that precedes the final release version.
 - We can identify a snapshot version of a Maven package by the suffix SNAPSHOT that is appended to the package version.

  </blockquote>